oliverkpan/LearnToCode/README.md

 # Learn To Code by Oliver Pan

 I created this repository to help students learn to code.
 I will be consistently updating it and providing resources whenever I can.
-I have a strong belief that anyone can code, and if you out your heart to it, and have a desire to learn, you'll be very successful in this coding journey.
+I have a strong belief that anyone can code, and if you put your heart to it, and have a desire to learn, you'll be very successful in this coding journey.
 Please feel free to fork this repository and contribute!

 *Last Updated February 4, 2020*